idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

   - **Rate:** Enter the value of the rate.
 To the right of the value is a dropdown menu which includes various time units.
 Click the dropdown menu to expand it and click the unit you would like to use for that value.

 <h3>Weibull Distribution <img src="/images/Modeling/events/dist.PNG" alt="Weibull Distribution" width="25"/></h3>
-  Samples a Weibull distribution according to user specified parameters for when this event will occur from the time entering the state.<br>
+  Samples a Weibull distribution according to user specified parameters to generate a value for when this event will occur from the time entering the state.<br>

 <img src="/images/Modeling/events/WeibullDistributionOptions.PNG" alt="Weibull Distribution Options" width="500"/>